Monday April 23

 Here are some screenshots from one of my favorites:

-In the end, the current media business environment and the crumbling VC landscape could not continue to supply or sustain the overhead required to complete and deliver our products.
+could not continue to supply or sustain the overhead required to complete and deliver our

-That does not mean that there will someday be a BootlegTV, what ever it is called in five years.
+products.
+That does not mean that there will someday be a BootlegTV, what ever

+experience with IP and/or broadcast-delivered media.
 Not this year.
-And not with this entity.
+And not

-Heard that EddieV, KellyC, Pearl Jam, and Sony have sold more than 1M copies of their live 'official bootlegs' from their summer tour.
-Wonder where they got that idea?
+* * Heard that EddieV, KellyC, Pearl Jam, and Sony have sold more than 1M

-Perhaps on BillR's living room floor 18 months ago.
+on BillR's living room floor 18 months ago.
+Ideas are cheap.
+Execution

-The transformation from BootlegTV to Bootleg Networks was a fascinating process to observe.
-What an education this past 18 months has been.
+fascinating process to observe.
+What an education this past 18 months has

-And now, to what end?
+been.
+And now, to what end? *

 I feel empty.
 Perhaps even hollow.